bkw777/TPDD_Cable/README.md

 Use a multimeter continuity tester to identify which color wires go to which pins on the DB25M connector.

-Consult the table below and cut the un-used wires flush with the outer jacket, and cover the end of the jacket and cut wires with a short 3/4" length of 1/4" heat-shrink.
-You don't need to insulate each individual wire, just prevent the un-insulated shield ground wire and the ends of the other wires from touching any part of the PCB.
-Have the heat-shrink extend only about 1/8" beyond the end of the jacket.
-It needs to cover the cut wire ends, but not be any longer than that.
-Later, the cable end will need to be zip-tied to the pcb and the end of the cabel will need to be able to go up past the zip-tie area, so you don't want 1/2" of heat-shrink past the end of the jacket.
+Consult the table below to determine which wires will not be used.
+Cut the un-used wires flush with the outer jacket.
+Cover the end of the jacket and cut wires with a short 3/4" length of 1/4" heat-shrink.
+You don't need to insulate each individual wire, just prevent the un-insulated shield ground wire and the ends of the other un-used wires from touching any part of the PCB.
+Have the heat-shrink extend only about 1/8" beyond the end of the jacket, just enough to cover the cut wires, no more than that.
+Any extra length of heat-shrink will get in the way later.
+Shrink the heat-shrink.

-Put a 1 1/2" length of 3/8" heat-shrink on the cable for later.
+Thread a 1 1/2" length of 3/8" heat-shrink onto the cable for later.
+(Don't shrink it yet)

 Strip about 1/8" of insulation from all the remaining wires.

-Lastly solder the wires to the pcb following one of the sections below.
+Lastly solder the wires to the pcb following one of the tables below.

 # Standard Wiring, for a "Model T", like the original cable
 The standard version of the cable ends in a male 25-pin plug to connect to the female 25-pin DTE RS-232 port on any of the following machines: